 Current opportunities

-• For graduate students: In 2024, I’ll be recruiting 1-2 PhD students to start at KU in 2025.
+• For graduate students: In 2025, I’m recruiting 1-3 PhD students to start at KU in 2026.
 The KU EEB website has lots of information about the application process, admission requirements, and FAQs.
 If you are interested in joining my lab, please reach out to me at jejohnson@ku.edu with a cover letter that describes why you are interested in working with me, and a CV that summarizes your education and any previous research experience.
 If our research interests are a good match, I would be happy to help you develop an application to KU’s PhD program, as well as to external fellowships.
 You can apply to some external fellowships in parallel with the PhD program, and others after you have been accepted to the program (see below).

 Research fellowships